bklewis/Othello/README.md

 Starting a Game:

 When you start a game you will be prompted to choose one of three options: (1) Human vs. Computer, (2) Human vs. Human, or (3) Computer vs. Computer
 Choose mode (1) to play against the computer's AI or mode (2) to play against a friend.
 Choose mode (3) to watch the computer play itself!
-The game board starts with the central four spaces taken- two by X and two by O.
 The first player will be randomly selected at the start of each game.

 Enjoy the game!